apocalypticartcollective/eft/_posts/2025-04-09-Resistance-Epilogue.md

 'No. I did not.'

-The creep replied with an odd combination of regret and enthusiasm: 'I'm sorry to hear that!
+The creep replied with a combination of regret and enthusiasm: 'I'm sorry to hear that!
 Is there anything else I can help you with?'

 Albert considered this last moment, this last act, searching, scanning internally, externally for any warning -- to stop, to leave well enough alone -- awake to any input, a sign, a check on his impulse to flip one last switch, or for some assurance that his work could be finished and that he could lay down to rest.

 They were right.
-Brigid, Eva, all of them.
+Brigid, Abdul, Eva, all of them.
 She wouldn't be free if the system was fixed.
 There could be no redemption without reciprocity.
 How did they expect her to appreciate the gift of life, relationship, community, if she were allowed to have no claim on the system she was a part of?
 She wasn't impressed when they told her that she'd been given a chance at a future, because, she said, they hadn't given her a choice.

-He knew he wasn't the one to make a choice for her, but he could give her the chance at a hopeful future by making a choice *possible*.
+Alber knew he wasn't the one to make a choice for her.
+But he could give her the chance at a hopeful future by making a choice *possible*.

-Albert turned again to the receptionist, who was now looking at him with a mix of concern and unsettling good humor.
+He turned again to the receptionist, who was now looking at him with a mix of concern and unsettling good humor.

 The Director leaned forward, carefully placed his hand on the countertop, and spoke.